Multilayer Networks in 2 Minutes

 Key Concepts

-Each layer represents a type of relationship (e.g., friendship, collaboration, family).
+Layers Each layer represents one relationship type (e.g., friendship, collaboration, family).

 Node-layer pairs